codyzu/cpinfo19-site/m6/cloud-deployment.md

 1. Test your application

-## Bonus: Use firestore in your app
+## Bonus: Use firestore in your app to track recent cities and or provide accounts to remember the previous city.

 ## Bonus: Use next.js, gatsby, or react-router to create multiple pages in your app